Mia Brogaard

-Mia Birkehøj Brogaard (née Olsen, born 15 October 1981) is a Danish former football defender.
-She played for the Denmark national team and Elitedivisionen club Brøndby.
+Mia Birkehøj Brogaard (née Olsen; born 15 October 1981) is a Danish former football defender.
+She played for the Denmark national team and A-Liga club Brøndby.

 Club career

 As of September 2012, Brogaard held the all-time appearance record for Brøndby with 327 across all competitions.
-Malene Olsen is in second place with 247.
+Malene Marquard is in second place with 247.
 Having begun her career as a forward, before moving back into defense, Brogaard had scored 74 goals for the club.

 Brogaard took time out to have her son Villads in 2010.
 She returned to Brøndby in spring 2012 after playing some games with FC Damsø in 2011 to build up her fitness.
 In November 2013 Brogaard announced that she had retired from football.